- — Kosher, Non-GMO, Organic, Vegan

-Organic Cocoa Powder from Food To Live is a product your whole family can enjoy.
-It will help you create some incredible desserts and delicious sauces that are right for you.
+Organic Cocoa Powder from Food To Live is a product you enjoy with your family.
+It helps you create incredible desserts and delicious sauces.
 Our Organic Cocoa is grown and processed using the most advanced tools to ensure it’s safe and 100% free from toxic contaminants.

-The unsweetened organic cocoa can be used to make tasty and healthy drinks.
-Unlike Starbucks cocoa, which is laden with sugar and extra calories, you can use this powder to create your own hot beverage that can be vegan and low-fat.
+Unsweetened organic cocoa used to make tasty and healthy drinks.
+Unlike Starbucks cocoa, which is laden with sugar and extra calories, you can use this powder to create your hot beverage that can be vegan and low-fat.

-Cocoa powder is naturally vegan and gluten-free, so you can include it in any diet.
+Cocoa powder is naturally vegan and gluten-free so that you can include it in any diet.
 However, cocoa mixes can be different, so it’s always best to buy a natural product.
 Even cocoa butter is dairy-free and can be used as a substitute in many recipes.

 Organic Cocoa Powder Vs. Cacao Powder

 Cocoa powder is a little different from cacao powder because it’s processed differently.
 Cacao is made from raw, minimally processed cocoa beans and therefore retains almost all nutrients they contain.
 However, this results in a very bitter taste and reduced shelf life.